 3. Work with market actors, communities and households as agents of change

-In order to sustainably empower women to participate and benefit from economic markets, and to promote more inclusive markets, programmes can adopt a two-pronged approach.
+In order to sustainably empower women to participate and benefit from economic markets, and to promote more inclusive markets, programmes can adopt a two-prolonged approach.
 First, we can work with – and through – market actors on gender-inclusive business models and practices that engage women and men living in poverty as producers, consumers and employees.
 Second, we can directly engage women, men and communities to address gender-based constraints.

 For example, in the Nutrition Sensitive Value Chains (NSVC) project in northern Bangladesh, World Vision is working with agri-businesses to engage women producers like Monjuri as consumers of quality seeds, while also engaging households and communities on gender transformative programming that seeks to challenge harmful social norms and unequal relations and replace them with equitable alternatives.

 World Vision has worked with Promundo to adapt their MenCare approach, which seeks to promote gender equitable relations with couples.
 By engaging partners of women project participants like Monjuri’s husband Mohammad, we can better influence things like household decision making and sharing the care work.
 This has been complemented by community level social norm change, through utilising folk songs, engagement with faith leaders and community dialogues.

 In addition to selecting value chains that have low entry barriers for women, such as those that can be done close to the home, engaging men in the care work is key in ensuring women’s manageable workloads in a context with a limited formal care economy.

 4. Be intentional and practical in promoting women’s agency